Indigenous Ways of Knowing

 Description

 To honor and preserve the language of Indigenous nations, this course centers language and storytelling in Indigenous culture, identity, and community.
 Students will learn vocabulary, phrases, conversation, and writing in the identified language, as well as examine its history and status, and similarities and differences among Indigenous languages.
+The specific language will be identified when the course is scheduled.
+This course is designed for students with no previous training in Indigenous Languages.

 4.00